msokolov/lux/doc/PLANS.md

 take Lux development in the future.
 And of course, we welcome contributions.

-## Improve the documentation

-The documentation is not really complete; we need sections that explain what indexes are available, and how to best make use of them in queries.

 ## Performance enhancements

 We have numerous ideas for improving performance, including:

 ### More indexing options, and query optimizations that use them

-#### Optimize range queries

-We currently optimize comparisons of indexed values with atomics;  e.g. `//foo[@id='x123']`.
-We could also use the indexes to optimize predicates involving other comparison operators, like `collection()[.//modification-date > xs:date('2009-12-32')]`.

 #### Automatically optimize indexed order by expressions

-Currently, in order to sort expressions efficiently, the query writer must explicitly invoke the lux:field-values() function as a marker for the optimizer.
+Currently, in order to sort expressions efficiently, the query writer must explicitly invoke the lux:key() function as a marker for the optimizer.
 We could enhance the optimizer to detect indexed expressions itself.